modeldatarcn/modeldatarcn.github.io/index.md

 ## [Workshop Information](#workshop-information)
 * Workshop Locations and Dates
   * Virtual: May 5-7, 2020
-    * Agenda to be provided soon.
+    * Agenda to be provided soon
   * Grand Forks, ND workshop: Aug.
 3-5, 2020

 Additional details will be provided as they become available.